 Current Internship Opportunities

 Childhood and Community Development (5): These interns support families in Kent County through the use of the Ages and Stages Questionnaire (ASQ), a child developmental screening tool.
 The purpose of this free and voluntary program is to provide parents with valuable information about their child’s development and community resources.
 All interns will assist in the day to day operations of Connections with emphasis in the following areas:

-- Healthy Start Program: A unique primary prevention collaborative for first time parents in Kent County that is coordinated through the Family Futures.
-Gain practical experience in the areas of social work program management.
+Social Services (1): Healthy Start is a unique primary prevention collaborative for first time parents in Kent County that is coordinated through Family Futures.
+Gain practical experience in the area of social work program management.

-- Volunteer Services: Gain knowledge and experience in the general principles of prevention and non-profit work along with volunteer management best practices, relationship building, and project coordination.
+Volunteer Services (1): Gain knowledge and experience in the general principles of prevention and non-profit work along with volunteer management best practices, relationship building, and project coordination.